wmglab-duke/ascent/docs/source/S34-Convergence-analysis-example.md

+# S34: Convergence analysis example
-### 1.1 Convergence analysis example
+## 1.1 Convergence analysis example

 \*Note: The following convergence analysis was performed for a rat cervical vagus nerve and is provided as an illustrative example.

 The outer boundaries of the model (assigned to electrical ground) were initially set to dimensions that are known to be excessively large in